Bridging

 3. 3.

 A presence in a Franco-Canadian space that is still taking shape.
-OMdT's founding partners have the advantage of helping to define it.
+OMTd's founding partners have the advantage of helping to define it.

 Partnership Types